 Recently I have been thinking about online challenges I encounter in daily life.
 As I thought about it, I realized that many of these items I practice on a regular basis.
 While it feels pretty intuitive to me to follow these guidelines, it may not feel as mainstream to many others so I thought I would write some things down.
-Adopt a mindset that there will be a business that gets compromised, and that you have provided some of your data to in the past.
+Adopt a mindset that there will be a business that gets compromised and that you have provided some of your data to in the past.
 How are you going to mitigate the risk to your own personally identifiable information?
 What are you doing proactively before a breach occurs, and how will you protect yourself when you learn that your own data is at risk?
 Below is a suggestion list of good digital hygiene items that I came up with.

 1. Use long pass-phrases.

 In the information security community, we talk about this all the time.
-Our line of thinking is that a pass-phrase (ie: unique sentence) is easier to remember that a complex password.
-On the subject of length, longer than 16 characters makes for good strength.
+Our line of thinking is that a pass-phrase (ie: unique sentence) is easier to remember than a complex password.
+On the subject of length, longer than 16 characters make for good strength.
 One example might be: “WeLoveDriving2TheMountains4FunTimesAndAdventures!”.
 Shorter length passwords are subject to both brute force and dictionary attacks.
 In addition to pre-computed encrypted password representations, there exist very large dictionaries of common passwords, and plenty of computing cycles to perform offline attacks.
-It is entirely feasible that any organization you are doing online business with, will have their encrypted password database stolen (ex-filtrated) at some point in time.
+It is entirely feasible that any organization you are doing online business with will have their encrypted password database stolen (ex-filtrated) at some point in time.
 Your choice to use a very long passphrase is going to make plaintext recovery of your specific password computationally challenging.

-2. Use an online password vaulting application with two factor authentication.
+2. Use an online password vaulting application with two-factor authentication.

 There are many good choices in this arena today.
 The beautiful thing about a password vaulting application is that remembering your own master passphrase (key) is the main responsibility.
-For passphrases / passwords to all applications within the vault, you can choose to use the maximum length, complexity, and pseudo-randomness that the application permits, and avoid reusing passphrases entirely.
+For passphrases/passwords to all applications within the vault, you can choose to use the maximum length, complexity, and pseudo-randomness that the application permits, and avoid reusing passphrases entirely.
 Sadly with some applications the passphrase length, and complexity is limited.
 The downside of a password vaulting approach is that all your eggs are indeed in one basket so you better choose an application vendor that is time tested, highly reputable, and of course has a very secure approach to managing this critical data.
-In addition to choosing your strong primary passphrase to the vault, I would strongly advise using a second factor authentication to access the vault.
+In addition to choosing your strong primary passphrase to the vault, I would strongly advise using a second-factor authentication to access the vault.

 3. Use a dedicated computer and/or dedicated web browser for financial transactions.

 Your browser gets significantly polluted and potentially compromised from generalized web surfing.
 You have all seen persistent cookies which present targeted advertising in different browser tabs.
-Tracking and profiling using cookie information is very common these days.
+Tracking and profiling using cookie information are very common these days.
 A cross-site request forgery (CSRF) attack could easily happen and you would never know what hit you until it’s too late.
 A CSRF attack involves exploiting an existing application by manipulating the trust relationship that your browser has in one browser tab from a separate browser tab or window.
 Trusted browser cookie data is usually manipulated in order to perform the attack.

 You know which banking, and other financial sites which are important to you and that you use to manage your own sensitive data on a regular basis.
-At minimum, dedicate a web browser to perform those actions, and make sure that browser never visits any other website other than what you have selected to be within the inner circle of trust.
-Clear all browser history, and cookie data upon exit every single time from that browser.
+At a minimum, dedicate a web browser to perform those actions, and make sure that the browser never visits any other website other than what you have selected to be within the inner circle of trust.
+Clear all browser history and cookie data upon exit every single time from that browser.
 Even better if you can dedicate a computer (or virtual machine) entirely to this task.
 It takes some discipline but it is worthwhile to pursue.

 4. Guard your privacy as much as possible.